The platforms, apps and tools I pay for (and the ones I don’t)

 We want clients to outsource tasks to Virtual Assistants because we know we can save them time, money and a whole lotta work – and it’s the same with these platforms.

-There are definitely things I regret not paying for sooner.
+There are things I regret not paying for sooner.

 In particular, I wish I had invested in an evergreen social media scheduler way before I did.
 I think I was reluctant to upgrade to paid tools because I still had the mindset of a newbie who wanted to save every penny.